-Naxals trigger IED blast in poll-bound Chhattisgarh, 1 BSF soldier killed
+Day before Chhattisgarh poll, Naxals trigger IED blast; 1 BSF soldier killed

 This is the fourth IED blast triggered by Naxals in Chhattisgarh in the last 15 days.

+The exchange of fire took place at a forest in Bedre area when a team of the Special Task Force was out on an anti-Naxal operation, a senior police official said.

+The body of the rebel and a rifle were recovered from the spot, he said.

-Naxalites have called for a boycott of polls in the state and have executed half-a-dozen attacks in the last 15 days, three of them major ones which left 13 people dead, including a cameraman of national broadcaster Doordarshan who was covering the election campaign.
+Naxalites have called for a boycott of polls in the state and have executed half a dozen attacks in the last 15 days, three of them major ones which left 13 people dead including a camera-person of national broadcaster Doordarshan who was covering the election campaign.

+On November 8, four civilians and a Central Industrial Security Force jawan were killed when Naxals detonated an improvised explosive device in Dantewada district.

+Besides, two BSF jawans were injured in an IED blast on November 2 in Kanker district.

 Polling parties are being sent to their destination amid tight security, election authorities said.